llancruzz/share-story/README.md

 ### Future Features

 1. Create a new User Story.
-  - The users will be able to create posts and send their experiences to the admin to be approved and posted by Alan Cruz.
+  - The users will be able to create posts and add their experiences without being approved by the owner of the Blog.
       * As I Site User I want to be able to create and post my story so that I can share them with other users.

 ## Technologies Used